Procedure Guide ·Emergency Vet Visit ·2026

 Waiting Period Traps

-Accident waiting periods are typically 0-14 days; illness waiting periods are usually 14 days.
-If your cat has an emergency during the waiting period, the claim is denied.
-Some emergencies are classified as illness, triggering the longer wait.
+Accident waiting periods are 0-14 days; illness periods are 14 days.
+Claims during waiting period are denied.
+Some emergencies classified as illness trigger the longer wait.

 Red flag · Deductible